dumbseldork/dumbseldork/dontREADME.md

-- 👋 Hi, I’m alliah
+- 👋 Hey there, I’m alliah. i'm currently a bsece student and self-learning programming  ̶(w̶h̶e̶n̶ ̶i̶ ̶o̶n̶l̶y̶ ̶f̶e̶e̶l̶ ̶m̶o̶t̶i̶v̶a̶t̶e̶d̶) on my free time
-- 👀 I’m interested in learning to code/program (with hopes of landing into a job related to IT after grad)
+- 👀 I’m interested in web development, devops engineering, and maybe cloud engineering, too (with hopes of landing into a job related to IT after grad)
-- 🌱 I’m currently learning web development and python (and i'm still assessing myself if i am enjoying it or not lol)
+- 🌱 I’m currently learning web development and python atm (and i'm still assessing myself if i am enjoying it or not)
 - 💞️ I’m looking to collaborate on some projects that would help me further enhance and upgrade my skills so far
 - 📫 Reach me out here :P